 And eating whole foods takes the trickery out of eating according to specific diets that label certain foods or food groups as “bad” according to “research.”
 Fad diets often change or discriminate against other diets but eating whole foods is as tried and true as … well, eating whole foods.

-It’s why the Inuits could survive almost solely on high-fat foods like whale blubber and samely the Japanese could survive on fish and seaweeds and some rice — these whole foods were packed with nutrients and micronutrients!
+It’s why the Inuits could survive almost solely on high-fat foods like whale blubber, and samely the Japanese could survive on fish and seaweeds and some rice — these whole foods were packed with nutrients and micronutrients!
 But both contain staples that defy the nutritional guidelines set forth by the FDA or fad-diet gurus.

 Are you ready to give the whole foods thing a whirl?
 Or are you ready to kick it up a notch?

 We’re all in luck!
 July is a most excellent month to take an Eat-Whole-Eat-Local challenge because the Farmers Markets in Lake County would be enough to make great grandma swoon!
-Click here for local markets.

 Now, game plan time!
 And remember — this is for YOUR family.
 YOU set the tone.
 YOU set your guidelines.
 What other families do or don’t do isn’t important.
-This is about making steps toward eating whole foods for YOUR family!
+This is about taking steps toward eating whole foods for YOUR family!